Save to your scrapbook

 You can also add it to one of your existing cookbooks

-'This rich, moist chocolate cake is an indulgent dessert for Christmas.
+'This rich, moist chocolate cake is an indulgent dessert.
 The chocolate flavour is boosted by a shot of strong coffee.
 Flax eggs are used in place of regular eggs and the butter is replaced with dairy free spread for a vegan cake your whole family will love.'

 While all Waitrose recipes are tested extensively, we do not test any community or third party recipes, so cannot verify the results or answer queries concerning them.